helpscout/hsds-react/docs/contribution/creating.md

 ...
 ```

 And that's it 🙏!
-You've successfully created, hooked up, and exported your new `Strong` component 💪.
+You've successfully created, hooked up, and exported our new `Strong` component 💪.

 ## Next